 If you experience any problems please speak to our Reception Staf who will do their utmost to assist you.

 Prams and bicycles may be left in the outer foyer of the main entrance to each surgery at your own risk.

 All dogs, with the exception of assistance dags, should be left outside the building.
 Those requiring an Assistance Dog to access the building are welcome to do so.

 The building is a non-smoking building and we ask that this be observed.

 We would request also that patients do not eat and drink whilst waiting for their appointments.
 A cup of water may be obtained from reception on request.

 We understand you may wish to breast feed your baby when attending the surgery and you are welcome to do so.
 If you wish to do this somewhere private, please speak to a member of the Reception Staff and we will try to accommodate you.
-This may be dependent on the availability of an empty room.

 Facilities available with the Practice